kochlisGit/ProphitBet-Soccer-Bets-Predictor/README.md

 # Instructions (How to Run)

 1. Download & Install python.
 During the installation, you should choose  **add to "Path"**
-2. After you download & install python, you can Download the above libraries using pip module (e.g. `pip install numpy`)
+2. After you download & install python, you can Download the above libraries using pip module (e.g. `pip install numpy`).
+These modules can be installed via the cmd (in windows) or terminal (in linux).
-3. Open the cmd on the project directory and run: `python main.py`
+3. On windows, you can double click the main.py file.
+Alternatively (Both Windows & Linux), You can open the cmd on the project directory and run: `python main.py`.

-This app can be run on both Windows & Linux!
+# Supported Platforms
+1. Windows
+2. Linux
+3. Mac

+# Contact Me
-For further questions about the development of this app, don't hesitate to email me at: "kohliaridis97@gmail.com"
+For further questions about the development of this ap, don't hesitate to email me at: "kohliaridis97@gmail.com"

 # Release (2022/08/30)